 Council has the discretion to appoint community members to section 355 committees.
 Each committee has a charter that describes the specific objectives that Council has delegated to it.
-Any amendments to the charter must be approved by a resolution of Council
+Any amendments to the charter must be approved by a resolution of Council.

-In legal terms, section 355 committees act on behalf of Council and Council is responsible for everything that section 355 committees do whilst acting in accordance with their committee charters.
+In legal terms, section 355 committees act on behalf of Council and Council is responsible for everything that section 355 committee's do whilst acting in accordance with their committee charters.
 If committee's act outside of their charters, then members may be liable for those actions.

-What Section 355 Committees has

-Cootamundra-Gundagai Regional Council Established?
+What Section 355 Committees are established in the Cootamundra-Gundagai Regional Council area?